 LAW 827.
 Taxation of Non-Profit/Tax Exempt Organizations.
 A number of organizations that generate revenue are afforded tax-free or taxexempt status by the federal, state, and/or local government.
 Why is this the case and what qualifications must an organization have to be afforded this status?
 This course will introduce the student to the world of taxexempt organizations.
-After an introduction to the history, purpose, and theory of why we have organizations that are exempt from taxation, the course will explore the main rules and issues that surround this status.
-The course will also look at the increased coverage being given to tax-exempt organizations by the Internal Revenue Service.
-Topics will include, but not be limited to, types of tax-exempt organizations, requirements to obtain tax-exempt status, rules and procedures for maintaining tax-exempt status, unrelated business income, college savings plans, corporate sponsorships, sanctions, and unfair business competition issues.
+After an introduction to the history, purpose, and theory of why we have organizations that are exempt from taxation, the course will also look at the increased coverage being given to tax-exempt organizations by the Internal Revenue Service.
+Topics will include, but not be limited to, types of tax-exempt organizations; requirements to obtain tax-exempt status; rules and procedures for maintaining tax-exempt status; unrelated business income; college savings plans; corporate sponsorships; sanctions; and unfair business competition issues.
 Prerequisite: Federal Tax Law.
 [2-3]